-- Be a degree-seeking student at UAF (working towards a Certificate, Associates, Bachelor's, Master's, or PhD, for example; you do not need to have a declared major)
+- Be a degree-seeking student at UAF (working towards a Certificate, Associates, Bachelor's, Master's, or PhD; you do not need to have a declared major)

-- Full-time the semester before exchange (spring for Fall departure; fall for Spring departure)
+- Full-time (registered in at least 12 credits) the semester before exchange (spring for Fall departure; fall for Spring departure)

-- Have a minimum cumulative GPA of 2.50 when application is due
+- Have a minimum cumulative GPA of 2.5

 - Have a minimum 2.5 semester GPA the semester before your study away program